maksimkh34/marketplacesorter/README.md

 ## TODO

-Current version (0.0.5):
+Current version (0.1):
-  > Fix steam amount
+  > CsItem to db writer
   >
-  > Fix steam orders amount
+  > If item already in db, re-write prices and orders
   >
-  > Fix in-script search
+  > If -1 value, do not write and break
   >
-  > Add cookie and post-request URL detector
+  > import from db
   >
-  > Fix ...
+  > Or skip item if already in DB